department-of-veterans-affairs/vets-website/content/pages/healthcare/health-conditions/substance-use-problems.md

 <br>

-#### We also offer treatment and support for health conditions that can be related to substance use problems, such as:
+#### We also offer treatment and support for health conditions that can be related to substance use problems, like:

 - [Posttraumatic stress disorder (PTSD)](/healthcare/health-conditions/mental-health/ptsd/)
 - [Depression](/healthcare/health-conditions/mental-health/depression/)